ClusterHQ/flocker/README.rst

 Flocker is being developed by `ClusterHQ`_.
 We are a small team of engineers with experience running distributed systems and many of us are core contributors to the `Twisted`_ project.

-This project is under active development and version 0.1 will be released soon.
+This project is under active development.
-You shouldn't use it in production.
+You shouldn't use it in production yet.
 Contributions are welcome.
 If you have any issues or feedback, you can `talk to us`_.
 We're looking forward to working on this project with you.